 \section{Introduction}

-In this paper, we discuss properties of special sites, called late points, in a two-dimensional random walk.
-We solve the related problem posed in Open problem $4$ in \cite{Dembo*} and Open problem $4.3$ in \cite{Dembo**}.
-The cover time is the time taken to randomly walk in $\mathbb{Z}^2_n(=\mathbb{Z}^2/n\mathbb{Z}^2)$ and visit every point of $\mathbb{Z}^2_n$, and a late point of a random walk in $\mathbb{Z}^2_n$ is a point of $\mathbb{Z}_n^2$, where the first hitting time is close to the cover time in a certain specific sense.
-In this study, we define the set of $\alpha$-late points in $\mathbb{Z}^2_n$ and denote it by ${\cal L}_n(\alpha)$ for $0<\alpha<1$ as in \cite{Dembo2} (see (\ref{ff1+}) in the next section).
-We obtain certain asymptotic forms of
+This paper discusses the properties of special sites, called late points, in a two-dimensional random walk.
+The cover time is the time taken to randomly walk in $\mathbb{Z}^2_n(=\mathbb{Z}^2/n\mathbb{Z}^2)$ and visit every point of $\mathbb{Z}^2_n$, and a late point of a random walk in $\mathbb{Z}^2_n$ is a point of $\mathbb{Z}_n^2$, where the first hitting time is nearly equal to the cover time in a certain specific sense.
+We denote the set of $\alpha$-late points in $\mathbb{Z}^2_n$ as $\mathcal{L}_n(\alpha)$ for $0<\alpha<1$ as in \cite{Dembo2} (see (\ref{ff1+}) in the next section) and obtain certain asymptotic forms of